BurlyPillow/BurlyPillow/README.md

 - Hey!
 I'm a @BurlyPillow, here's some random things about me.

--My main focus is powershell but I do like to mess with other things and keep growing
+- My main focus is powershell but I do like to mess with other things and keep growing

 - I'm currently working as an IT intern